Protein digestibility corrected amino acid score

 Protein digestibility-corrected amino acid score (PDCAAS) is a method of evaluating the quality of a protein based on both the amino acid requirements of humans and their ability to digest it.

-The PDCAAS rating was adopted by the US FDA and the Food and Agriculture Organization of the United Nations/World Health Organization (FAO/WHO) in 1993 as "the preferred 'best'" method to determine protein quality.
+The PDCAAS rating was recommended by Food and Agriculture Organization of the United Nations/World Health Organization (FAO/WHO) the in 1989 (report published in 1991).
+It was adopted by the US FDA in 1993 as "the preferred 'best'" method to determine protein quality.

 In 2013, FAO proposed changing to Digestible Indispensable Amino Acid Score.